Taylor-Patterson/Get-Your-Drink-On/README.md

 *See image below*

-No other modications were made as we wanted the speaker to continue saying "That was Easy" for our project.
+No other modifications were made as we wanted the speaker to continue saying "That was Easy" for our project.

 <img width="500" alt="Screen Shot 2021-04-09 at 10 33 41 AM" src="https://user-images.githubusercontent.com/79594183/114212429-1036e100-991f-11eb-813e-8edacf29bb37.png">

+** Sadly we were unable to hijack the easy button and a regular push button was wired into the bread board instead **

 ### Connecting button to the Arduino Uno